| Sharing the trail

 cars but was afraid of airplanes.
 I love airplanes, but I'm afraid of

+horses."
 Photo courtesy of Clark Collins It has stuck in my head for years,

 and I'm reminded of it whenever I am riding on the trail and someone